Skip to main content

 I Don’t Have Car Insurance — Can I Rent a Car?

 Yes, you can.
-If you don’t own a car, so have no need for car insurance, you can rent a car.
+If you don’t own a car, you have no need for car insurance, you can rent a car.
 You won’t have as much protection as you would with a personal auto insurance policy.
-In these cases, we’d recommend choosing car rental insurance.
+In these cases, we’d recommend choosing rental car liability insurance.
 The car will automatically come with the local minimum coverage required by law.
-However, that may not be enough if you get into a serious accident.
+However, that may not be sufficient coverage if you get into a serious accident.
 And if you’re traveling out of the country, laws can vary wildly, so you may or may not be protected.

-If you don’t own a car and you plan to regularly rent or borrow a vehicle, you should look into non-owner car insurance.
-One of the benefits of this insurance is that it is generally cheaper than paying the rental companies’ insurance rates if you are a frequent car renter.
+If you don’t own a car and you plan to regularly rent or borrow a vehicle, you should look into non-owner car coverage.
+One of its benefits is that it is generally cheaper than paying the rental companies’ rates if you are a frequent car renter.

 Liability insurance is typically the only required insurance coverage in each state, so most rental cars probably won’t include collision or comprehensive insurance unless you add these on.
 Without your own policy to protect you, you’re at risk for huge repair bills, so adding extra protection here is a great idea.

-Do I Need Rental Car Insurance If I Have Health Insurance?
+Do I Need Rental Car Insurance If I Have Health Coverage?

-Not if you are traveling in country.
-In the United States, most health insurance policies will cover your injuries in a car accident without question.
+Not if you are traveling in the United States.
+Here most health insurance policies will cover your injuries in a car accident without question.
 Even policies with strict network requirements should cover emergency room visits, or medically necessary hospital stays at the in-network rate.
 This means if you need life-saving care, you won’t have to bankrupt yourself to get it (though you may need to transfer to an in-network hospital as soon as medically viable).

 This might change if you’re out of the country, though.
 That’s why it’s important to closely read the terms of your health insurance to see what is and what isn’t covered.
-If your coverage is strict about receiving out-of-network care or limits responsibility for bills accrued outside the country, adding on some additional personal accident insurance can’t hurt.
+If your coverage is strict about receiving out-of-network care or limits responsibility for bills accrued outside the country, adding on some additional personal accident protection is a good idea.
+For example, you can purchase car insurance to drive in Mexico if you’re planning a trip south of the border.

 While health insurance may provide medical protection for you during an accident, it doesn’t cover any damage to your vehicle, damage to other vehicles, or other people’s medical bills.
 So you may need to add on this coverage depending on the other factors we’ve been discussing.